-How To Do an Interval Workout
+How to Do an Interval Workout

 Whether it’s training for a 5k or for a marathon, most running training plans will include interval workouts.